MWB6763/electronjs.org-new/blog/12-week-cadence.md

 ---

-## ⚡️ Wow that's quick!
-But why?
+## ⚡️ Wow That's Quick!
+But Why?

 Simply put, Chromium doesn't stop shipping so Electron is not going to slow down either.

 Chromium releases on a consistent 6-week [schedule](https://www.chromium.org/developers/calendar).
 To deliver the most up-to-date versions of Chromium in Electron, our schedule needs to track theirs.
 More information around Chromium's release cycle can be found [here](https://chromium.googlesource.com/chromium/src/+/master/docs/process/release_cycle.md).

-## 🚀 Why every 12 weeks?
+## 🚀 Why Every 12 Weeks?

-Every 6 weeks, a new Chromium release comes out with new features, bug fixes / security fixes, and V8 improvements.
+Every 6 weeks, a new Chromium release comes out with new features, bug fixes/security fixes, and V8 improvements.
 Electron's users have been loud and clear about wanting these changes in a timely manner, so we've adjusted our stable release dates to match every other Chromium stable release.
-Up first, Electron v6.0.0 will include M76 and is scheduled for stable release on [July 30, 2019](https://electronjs.org/docs/tutorial/electron-timelines#600-release-schedule), the same release day as [Chromium M76](https://www.chromestatus.com/features/schedule).
+Up first, Electron V6.0.0 will include M76 and is scheduled for stable release on [July 30, 2019](https://electronjs.org/docs/tutorial/electron-timelines#600-release-schedule), the same release day as [Chromium M76](https://www.chromestatus.com/features/schedule).

-## 🚧 What does this mean for me and my Electron app?
+## 🚧 What Does This Mean For Me And My Electron App?

 You'll have access to new Chromium and V8 features and fixes sooner than before.
 Importantly, you'll also know _when_ those new changes are coming, so you'll be able to plan with better information than before.

-The Electron team will [continue to support](https://electronjs.org/docs/tutorial/support#supported-versions) the latest three major versions.
-For example, when [v6.0.0 goes stable on July 30, 2019](https://electronjs.org/docs/tutorial/electron-timelines#600-release-schedule), we will support v6.x, v5.x, and v4.x, while v3.x will reach End-Of-Life.
+The Electron team will [continue to support](https://electronjs.org/docs/tutorial/support#supported-versions) the latest 3 major versions.
+For example, when [V6.0.0 goes stable on July 30, 2019](https://electronjs.org/docs/tutorial/electron-timelines#600-release-schedule), we will support V6.x, V5.x, and V4.x, while V3.x will reach End-Of-Life.

 ## 💬 App Feedback Program

 Please consider joining our [App Feedback Program](https://electronjs.org/blog/app-feedback-program) to help us with testing our beta releases and stabilization.
 Projects who participate in this program test Electron betas on their apps; and in return, the new bugs they find are prioritized for the stable release.

-## 📝 A brief history of Electron releases
+## 📝 A Brief History Of Electron Releases

-The decisions around stable releases before v3.0.0 did not follow a schedule.
-We added internal schedules to the project with v3.0.0 and v4.0.0.
-Earlier this year, we decided to publicize our stable release date for the first time for [Electron v5.0.0](https://electronjs.org/blog/electron-5-0-timeline).
+The decisions around stable releases before V3.0.0 did not follow a schedule.
+We added internal schedules to the project with V3.0.0 and V4.0.0.
+Earlier this year, we decided to publicize our stable release date for the first time for [Electron V5.0.0](https://electronjs.org/blog/electron-5-0-timeline).
 Announcing our stable release dates was positively received overall and we're excited to continue doing that for future releases.

 In order to better streamline these upgrade-related efforts, our [Upgrades](https://github.com/electron/governance/tree/master/wg-upgrades) and [Releases](https://github.com/electron/governance/tree/master/wg-releases) Working Groups were created within our [Governance](https://electronjs.org/blog/governance) system.
 They have allowed us to better prioritize and delegate this work, which we hope will become more apparent with each subsequent release.